britishgas-engineering/ember-data-has-many-through/README.md

 A small Addon to concatenate array of arrays, including promiseArrays / Ember Data hasMany relationships, it provides three macros:
 * `concat` allows to concatenate (Ember) arrays of (Ember) arrays.
 * `hasManyThroughNonObject` allows to concatenate (Ember) arrays of hasMany relationships.
-* `hasManyThrough` allows to concatenate hasMany relationships of hasMany relationships.
+* `hasManyThrough` allows to concatenate hasMany relationships (or arrays of Ember Objects) of hasMany relationships.

 ## concat